MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag.md

 Often, your AI agents must retrieve data from external sources to generate grounded responses.
 Without this additional context, your AI agents may hallucinate or provide incorrect information.
 To address this, you can use plugins to retrieve data from external sources.

-When considering plugins for Retrieval Augmented Generation (RAG), you must ask two questions:
+When considering plugins for Retrieval Augmented Generation (RAG), you should ask yourself two questions:
 1. How will you (or your AI agent) "search" for the required data?
-Do you need semantic search or classic search?
+Do you need [semantic search](#semantic-search) or [classic search](#classic-search)?
-2. Do you already know the data the AI agent needs ahead of time (pre-fetched data), or does the AI agent need to retrieve the data dynamically?
+2. Do you already know the data the AI agent needs ahead of time ([pre-fetched data](#pre-fetched-data-retrieval)), or does the AI agent need to retrieve the data [dynamically](#dynamic-data-retrieval)?

 ## Semantic vs classic search